NicoGrassetto/Event-driven-document-processing-accelerator/README.md

 ### How It Works

 1. **Upload**: Documents are uploaded to the `documents` container in Azure Blob Storage
+2. **Event**: Azure Event Grid captures the BlobCreated event and delivers it to the Function App
-2. **Trigger**: The blob trigger automatically detects new uploads and starts processing
+3. **Trigger**: The Event Grid trigger receives the event and starts processing the document
-3. **Analyze**: Azure AI Content Understanding extracts fields defined in your schema
+4. **Analyze**: Azure AI Content Understanding extracts fields defined in your schema
-4. **Store**: Extracted data is saved to Cosmos DB with metadata (document ID, filename, timestamp)
+5. **Store**: Extracted data is saved to Cosmos DB with metadata (document ID, filename, timestamp)

 ## Getting Started